spolu/settle/README.md

-# Settle
+# Peer currencies

-An experimental project aiming at making distributed currency issuance and exchange easy and accessible.
+Experimental project aiming at making distributed currency issuance and exchange easy and accessible, following the following guiding principles:

-The guiding principles are the following:
 - **No central currency**: getting rid of central currencies (such as Bitcoin) frees the system from the need of a shared blockchain, enabling entirely free transactions, just like email--and in particular micropayments.